 - Apply regularly in the days following your procedure.
 Be sure to check with your medical staff first to make sure there are no concerns.

-- Leave ice on for 20 min windows when swelling or pain is at it's worst.
+- Ice breasts for 20-minute windows when swelling or pain is at it's worst.

 - Always put a cloth or paper towel between the ice pack and your skin to prevent damage to the skin.
 We love our ice pack bra for this!